Pyomo/mpi-sppy/doc/src/overview.rst

 ---------

-To achieve results with the lowest possible wall-clock time, ``mpi-sppy`` make use of a hub and spoke architecure Each hub or spoke is thought of as a `cylinder` of `ranks` (which is the name given by MPI to compute units).
+To achieve results with the lowest possible wall-clock time, ``mpi-sppy`` make use of a hub-and-spoke architecture.
+The hub controls the progression of the optimization and executes the "main" optimization algorithm.
+Each spoke performs one (broad) task, such as computing a bound, or producing heuristic solutions.
+We refer to the hub or a spoke generically as a `cylinder`.
+A cylinder is composed of multiple
+`ranks` (which is the name given by
+MPI to compute units).
 The ranks communicate asynchronously between the cylinders and in whatever manner is appropriate within a cylinder.
-We often make use of MPI {\em reductions} within a cylinder that require at worst :math:`n \log(n)` effort, where `n` denotes the number of ranks in the cylinder.
+We often make use of MPI *reductions* within a cylinder that require at worst :math:`n \log(n)` effort, where `n` denotes the number of ranks in the cylinder.